DMU Research Symposium

 - PowerPoint: Guides, Tips and Help by Dartmouth Biomedical Libraries

 If the work is co-authored, only the PRESENTING author will submit on behalf of all co-authors.
 The names of all co-authors must be listed in the submission form.
-Prizes will be awarded to the winning presenting author(s) (students and residents only).
+Prizes will be awarded to the winning presenting author(s) (students, residents, and postdocs only).

 - Preparing an Effective Poster Presentation

 - Creating Effective Poster Presentations by North Carolina State University